cloudrobotics/cloudrobotics.github.io/iccr2017/registration.md

 For the registration, please contact the conference organizers by emailing <a href="mailto:cloudrobotics.iccr@gmail.com">cloudrobotics.iccr@gmail.com</a>.

-The early bird deadline is 07 November.
+Early bird registration deadline is 07 November.

 <section>
         <div class="col-centered col-lg-12">